Rajpratik71/linux-manPages/as.md

            Don't generate position-independent code (default)

        -march=ISA
            Select the base isa, as specified by ISA.
 For example -march=rv32ima.

        -mabi=ABI
-           Selects the ABI, which is either "ilp32" or "lp64", optionally followed by "f", "d", or "q" to indicate single-precision, double- precision, or quad-precision floating-point calling convention, or none to indicate the soft-float calling convention.
+           Selects the ABI, which is either "ilp32" or "lp64", optionally followed by "f", "d", or "q" to indicate single-precision, double-precision, or quad-precision floating-point calling convention, or none to indicate the soft-float calling convention.

        See the info pages for documentation of the RX-specific options.

        The following options are available when as is configured for the s390 processor family.

        -m31
        -m64